xenon306/XenonHEN/README.md

 ## Build
 To translate, you will need the OpenOrbis PS4 SDK.
 It will be coming as XenonHEN_v1.0a.bin

-If you need to translate, type this in the terminal
+If you need to translate, type this in the terminal:
 '''bash
 make